 The directors of Rediscover the World lived and worked in Greece for many years and their experience, together with the knowledge gained from frequent visits, enables us to provide you with the most up-to-date and best possible assistance in planning your ideal holiday.

-Most importantly we are fully bonded (ATOL & TTA) and provide full financial security and assistance should any part of your holiday not happen entirely to plan.
+Most importantly we are fully ATOL protected and your money is protected by the Travel Trust Association.
 If you were to assemble your holiday yourself you would not have this sort of protection nor would you be able to benefit from many of our special rates.

 Explore famous sights and lesser-known villages, escape from busy resorts and experience the freedom of the road on one of our Fly Drive Holidays.
 Discover the hidden wonders of Greece's northwest frontier - Enticing Epirus will see you visiting Meteora, the picturesque town of Ioannina, mountains and a National Park; Treasures of the Peloponnese gives you the opportunity to enjoy the beauty of the this area, including the world famous Corinth Canal, Epidavrus and Nafplion.
 On the Classical fly drive you can discover world-renowned ancient sites.
 Crete, the largest island in Greece, is like a mini country; packed with history, sites of ancient civilisations and fantastic scenery a fly drive here may whet your appetite for a longer holiday in the future.